alan-turing-institute/mogp-emulator/docs/methods/disc/DiscBayesLinearTheory.rst

 -  De Finetti, B. (1975), Theory of Probability, vol. 2, Wiley.
 -  Goldstein, M. and Wooff, D. A. (2007), Bayes Linear Statistics:
    Theory and Methods, Wiley.
--  Hartigan, J. A. (1969), “Linear Bayes methods,” Journal of the Royal Statistical Society, Series B, 31, 446–454.
+-  Hartigan, J. A. (1969), “Linear Bayes methods,” *Journal of the Royal Statistical Society*, Series B, 31, 446–454.
--  Stone, M. (1963), “Robustness of non-ideal decision procedures,” Journal of the American Statistical Association, 58, 480–486.
+-  Stone, M. (1963), “Robustness of non-ideal decision procedures,” *Journal of the American Statistical Association*, 58, 480–486.